faiazamin/faiazamin.github.io/_projects/activity-health-insights.md

 ## Approach
 **Note**: *Specific algorithmic weights and proprietary logic are omitted to comply with Samsung R&D intellectual property regulations.
 The following is a high-level overview of the methodology.*

-*Data Fusion* (Input Layers) The engine aggregates three concurrent data streams:
+*Data Fusion* (Input Layers): The engine aggregates three concurrent data streams:

 - Physiological Layer: Samsung Health Data.
 - Physical Layer: IMU data to classify micro-activities.
 - Situational Layer: visuals, acoustics, app data.

-*Adaptive Inference* (The Intelligence) To solve the "Cold Start" problem for new users, I implemented a Hybrid Learning Strategy.
+*Adaptive Inference* (The Intelligence): To solve the "Cold Start" problem for new users, I implemented a Hybrid Learning Strategy.
 The system initially uses heuristic bootstrapping based on clinical best practices, then seamlessly transitions to collaborative filtering as user interaction data accumulates, tailoring the timing of insights to individual behavior.

 ## My Contributions